MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/security-for-sharepoint-server/set-up-oidc-auth-in-sharepoint-server-using-rsa.md

 This article explains the new improvements from Version 24H2 that will help you set up OIDC authentication in SharePoint Server using RSA public keys.

-## Prerequisites

-To configure OpenID Connect (OIDC) using RSA public keys with Microsoft Entra ID, you need the following resources:

-1. A SharePoint Server Subscription Edition (SPSE) farm

-2. Microsoft Entra Global Administrator role of the M365 tenant

-> [!IMPORTANT]
-> Microsoft recommends that you use roles with the fewest permissions.
-Using lower permissioned accounts helps improve security for your organization.
-Global Administrator is a highly privileged role that should be limited to emergency scenarios when you can't use an existing role.

 ## OIDC configuration with RSA public keys overview

 1. Set up OIDC with Microsoft Entra ID using Global Administrator credentials by performing the steps mentioned [here](/sharepoint/security-for-sharepoint-server/set-up-oidc-auth-in-sharepoint-server-with-msaad#step-1-setup-identity-provider).
 1. Modify the SharePoint Server farm properties based on the version of your SharePoint Server farm.
-For more information, see [Change SharePoint farm properties](/sharepoint/security-for-sharepoint-server/set-up-oidc-auth-in-sharepoint-server-with-msaad#step-2-change-sharepoint-farm-properties).
+For more information, see [change SharePoint farm properties](/sharepoint/security-for-sharepoint-server/set-up-oidc-auth-in-sharepoint-server-with-msaad#step-2-change-sharepoint-farm-properties).
-1. Configure SharePoint to trust Microsoft Entra ID as the OIDC provider by creating `SPTrustedIdentityTokenIssuer`for RSA public keys [using the steps mentioned in this article](#step-3-configure-sharepoint-to-trust-the-identity-provider-with-rsa-public-keys).
+1. Configure SharePoint to trust the identity provider by creating `SPTrustedIdentityTokenIssuer` with RSA public keys [using the steps mentioned in this article](#step-3-configure-sharepoint-to-trust-the-identity-provider-with-rsa-public-keys).
 1. Configure a web application in SharePoint to be federated with the Microsoft Entra OIDC, using the `SPTrustedIdentityTokenIssuer` created in the previous step.
 See [create a new web application](/sharepoint/security-for-sharepoint-server/set-up-oidc-auth-in-sharepoint-server-with-msaad#step-4-configure-the-sharepoint-web-application) for more details.
 1. Ensure the web application is configured with SSL certificate.
 To configure the web application, perform the steps to [set the certificate](/sharepoint/security-for-sharepoint-server/set-up-oidc-auth-in-sharepoint-server-with-msaad#step-5-ensure-the-web-application-is-configured-with-ssl-certificate).
 1. Create a team site collection as both Windows administrator and federated (Microsoft Entra ID) administrator.
 For more information, see [create the site collection](/sharepoint/security-for-sharepoint-server/set-up-oidc-auth-in-sharepoint-server-with-msaad#step-6-create-the-site-collection).
 1. Set up a People Picker by using a Custom Claims Provider, or the new UPA-backed claim provider included in SharePoint Server Subscription Edition.
-See [Set up People Picker](/sharepoint/security-for-sharepoint-server/set-up-oidc-auth-in-sharepoint-server-with-msaad#step-7-set-up-people-picker).
+See [set up People Picker](/sharepoint/security-for-sharepoint-server/set-up-oidc-auth-in-sharepoint-server-with-msaad#step-7-set-up-people-picker).

 ## Step 3: Configure SharePoint to trust the identity provider with RSA public keys

 For RSA public keys, you create or set up a `SPTrustedTokenIssuer` to store the configuration that SharePoint needs to trust as the OIDC provider.
 You can configure SharePoint to trust the identity provider either manually or by using the metadata endpoint.

-### Configure SharePoint to trust Microsoft Entra ID by using metadata endpoint
+### Configure SharePoint OIDC with RSA public keys by using metadata endpoint

 An admin can follow the same PowerShell command that is used for x5c keys when using a metadata endpoint for RSA public keys.
 SharePoint figures out which kind of key is used from the metadata endpoint response and creates the `SPTrustedIdentityTokenIssuer` appropriately.
-For more information, see [Configure SharePoint to trust Microsoft Entra OIDC by using metadata endpoint](set-up-oidc-auth-in-sharepoint-server-with-msaad.md#configure-sharepoint-to-trust-microsoft-entra-id-by-using-metadata-endpoint) for an example.
+For more information, see [configure SharePoint to trust Microsoft Entra ID by using metadata endpoint](set-up-oidc-auth-in-sharepoint-server-with-msaad.md#configure-sharepoint-to-trust-microsoft-entra-id-by-using-metadata-endpoint) for an example.

-### Configure SharePoint to trust Microsoft Entra ID as the OIDC provider manually
+### Configure SharePoint OIDC with RSA public keys manually

 When manually creating or setting up the `SPTrustedIdentityTokenIssuer` for RSA public keys, you must specify a new `-PublicKey` parameter. while running the `New-SPTrustedIdentityTokenIssuer` or `Set-SPTrustedIdentityTokenIssuer` cmdlets to define the RSA public key modulus and exponent.